 Once you’ve picked the format, you can start filling in the right sections…

 - Processes & Procedures

-- Business Policies – Note that these are business-specific, not the social policies.
-Not accepting checks is a business policy, vacation, benefits, etc. is social.
+- Business Policies – Note that these are business-specific, not social policies.
+Not accepting checks is a business policy, while vacation, benefits, etc. are social.

 - Hierarchy & Roles